✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 So, how do you take it?

-It comes with a convenient dropper, which you can squeeze into water, juice, or a smoothie (I’d suggest mixing it with juice, as the metallic taste isn’t great).
+It comes with a convenient dropper, which you can squeeze into water, juice, or a smoothie (I’d suggest mixing it with juice or a hydration drink, as the metallic taste isn’t great).

 A 2 oz bottle costs $32.00.
 This is a little more expensive compared to other copper supplements.
 However, the higher absorption rate means you can take a lower dose and get more out of a bottle.
 Plus, their 100-day money-back guarantee removes any risk.